gabrie30/ghorg/README.md

 > So when running ghorg a second time on the same org/user, all local changes in the cloned directory by default will be overwritten by what's on GitHub.
 If you want to work out of this directory, make sure you either rename the directory or set the `--no-clean` flag on all future clones to prevent losing your changes locally.

+> **New Sync Feature**: You can optionally enable the `--sync-default-branch` flag (or set `GHORG_SYNC_DEFAULT_BRANCH=true`) to keep your default branch synchronized with upstream changes.
+This feature intelligently merges upstream changes into your local default branch, even when you're working on a different branch.
+See [Syncing Default Branch](#syncing-default-branch) for more details.

 <p align="center">
   <img width="648" alt="ghorg cli example" src="https://user-images.githubusercontent.com/1512282/63229247-5459f880-c1b3-11e9-9e5d-d20723046946.png">
 </p>